department-of-veterans-affairs/vets-api-clients/samples/oauth_node/README.md

 ## Usage

-Navigate to `http://localhost:8080/auth` to login and `http://localhost:8080/status` to see the logged in users veteran status.
+Navigate to `http://localhost:8080/auth` to login and `http://localhost:8080/status` to see the logged in users veteran status
 Use any account from the supplied [test accounts](../../test_accounts.md).